Armenians in Baku: Soviet era

 Following the Sovietisation of Azerbaijan, Armenians managed to reestablish a large and vibrant community in Baku made up of skilled professionals, craftsmen and intelligentsia and integrated into the political, economic and cultural life of Azerbaijan.
 The community grew steadily in part due to the active migration of Nagorno-Karabakh Armenians to Baku and other large cities.

-The mainly-Armenian populated quarter of Baku called Ermenikend grew from a tiny village of oil workers into a prosperous urban community.
+The mainly-Armenian populated quarter of Baku called Armenikend grew from a tiny village of oil workers into a prosperous urban community.
 At the outset of the Nagorno-Karabakh conflict in 1988, Baku alone had a larger Armenian population than Nagorno-Karabakh.
 Armenians were widely represented in the state apparatus.

 The multi-ethnic nature of Soviet-era Baku created the conditions for the active integration of its population and the emergence of a distinct Russian-speaking urban subculture, to which ethnic identity began losing ground and with which post-World War II generations of urbanized Bakuvians regardless of their ethnic origin or religious affiliations tended to identify.
 By the 1980s, the Armenian community of Baku had become largely Russified.
 In 1977, 58% of Armenian pupils in Azerbaijan were receiving education in Russian.
 While in the Nagorno-Karabakh Autonomous Oblast, Armenians often chose to disassociate themselves from Azerbaijan and Azeris, cases of mixed Azeri–Armenian marriages were quite common in Baku.